Background

 Services and Expertise Provided:

-Fremantle Ports engaged BMT to project manage and provide expert technical advice on marine environmental assessment of a major port facility.
+We were engaged by Fremantle Ports to project manage and provide expert technical advice on marine environmental assessment of a major port facility.